Richard Fisk: Publication history

-The character Richard Fisk first appears as The Schemer in The Amazing Spider-Man #83 (April 1970), created by Stan Lee and John Romita Sr. He first appeared as The Rose in The Amazing Spider-Man #253 (June 1984), but was not revealed as the Rose until The Amazing Spider-Man #286 (March 1987).
+The character Richard Fisk first appears as The Schemer in The Amazing Spider-Man #83 (April 1970), created by Stan Lee and John Romita Sr. He first appeared as Rose in The Amazing Spider-Man #253 (June 1984), but was not revealed as Rose until The Amazing Spider-Man #286 (March 1987).

 Fictional character biography

 Richard Fisk grew up as a child of privilege, believing that his father Wilson Fisk was a respectable and honorable businessman.
 Wilson was sometimes abusive to Richard, but Richard still loved him.
 At one point he and his childhood friend Samuel Silke saw Wilson roughing up someone.
-It was when he was attending a prestigious college in Switzerland that he discovered that his father was, in reality, the Kingpin of Crime.
+It was when he was attending a prestigious college in Switzerland that he discovered that his father was the Kingpin.
 Realizing the luxuries of his youth had been financed by a criminal empire, Richard was distraught and vowed to make atonement for his father's crimes.
 When his parents received word that Richard had perished in a skiing accident, they suspected that it was really a suicide after Richard learned the truth of his father's identity.
 Heartbroken and furious that his son could have acted so spinelessly, the Kingpin sunk into a spell of depression.

 Operating as Schemer

 Cover of The Amazing Spider-Man #83.
 Art by John Romita Sr.

-Not long afterward, a new gang emerged in New York, led by a mysterious figure calling himself the Schemer.
-Unlike most gangs in New York, the Schemer's organization seemed bent solely on dismantling the Kingpin's empire.
-After a series of confrontations, the Kingpin and the Schemer finally met face to face.
-It was then that the Schemer revealed that his face was really a mask, and that his true face was that of Richard Fisk.
-Richard explained that he had faked his death in the Alps and was striking back at his father using his own money.
-This final shock was too much for the Kingpin to bear, and he collapsed into catatonia.
-This finally made Richard realize how much he had hurt his father, and he set off to find a way to cure his comatose state.
+Not long afterward, a new gang emerges in New York, led by a mysterious figure calling himself the Schemer.
+Unlike most gangs in New York, the Schemer's organization is bent solely on dismantling the Kingpin's empire.
+After a series of confrontations, the Kingpin and the Schemer finally meet face to face, and the Schemer reveals himself to be Richard Fisk.
+Richard explains that he had faked his death in the Alps and was striking back at his father using his own money.
+This final shock is too much for the Kingpin to bear, leaving him catatonic.
+Richard realizes how much he had hurt his father, and he set off to find a way to cure his comatose state.
 Richard joined the international terrorist group Hydra, becoming a leader of the Nevada fragment of Hydra and eventually rising to the rank of Supreme Hydra.
-Now with Hydra's expansive resources at his disposal, Richard was able to return his father to full health.
+Now with Hydra's expansive resources at his disposal, Richard returns his father to full health.
 The Kingpin, reconciled with his son, proved that he was back to normal by clandestinely taking over as ruler of Hydra.
-However, it was soon revealed that the true leader of Hydra was the Nazi supervillain the Red Skull, and the Fisks had to team up with Captain America and the Falcon to stop the mad dictator.
-Richard was critically wounded in the final battle, and the Kingpin had his son placed in suspended animation, finally curing him by siphoning some life force from Spider-Man.
+However, it was soon revealed that the true leader of Hydra was the Red Skull, and the Fisks are forced to work with Captain America and the Falcon to stop him.